Avalanche 1st to advance to 2nd round with sweep of Preds

 The Avalanche now are in the Western Conference semifinals for a fourth straight season and second consecutive after sweeping their first-round opponent.
 They improved to 6-0 since the franchise relocated to Denver in best-of-seven series after winning the first three games with their fourth sweep in that span.

+“You enjoy it for a little bit, but then you move on,” Makar said.
+“Obviously, we don’t know who our opponent is yet, but it’s going to be a familiar team.
+For us, it’s already to that next step.
+We’re where we want it to be, but we have to make sure that we can stay tight throughout this little break that we have.”

-Andre Burakovsky had a goal and two assists, Cale Makar added a goal and an assist, and Devon Toews added a goal for Colorado.
+Andre Burakovsky and Cale Makar each had a goal and two assists for Colorado, and Devon Toews added a goal.
 Nathan MacKinnon sealed the victory with an empty-net goal on the man advantage with 55.9 seconds remaining.

 Yakov Trenin scored twice for Nashville, which was swept for the first time in franchise history in its 15th playoff appearance.
 Filip Forsberg scored his first of the series giving Nashville its first lead this series at 3:58 of the third.
 Colton Sissons had two assists.